edgware/edgware.github.io/docs/using_edgware/api.md

 The topic for the will message is the inbound topic.

-### Web sockets
+### WebSockets

-An example of how to used the Web sockets interface is included in the source code.
+An example of how to used the WebSocket interface is included in the source code.
 See the project fabric.tools.rest.